whatisnuclear/website/reactors.md

 There are many different kinds of nuclear fuel forms and cooling materials can be used in a nuclear reactor.
 As a result, there are thousands of different possible nuclear reactor designs.
-Here, we discuss a few of the designs that have been built before, but don't limit your imagination; many other reactor designs are possible.
+Here, we discuss a few of the designs that have been built before, but don't limit your imagination; over a million other reactor designs are possible.
 Dream up your own!
+Or, for fun you can try our [Random Reactor Concept Generator](./random) or see a list of over a million options.
 </div>
 </div>